Initial & Specialist Training

 University Air Squadron Bursary Scheme

 The RAF holds an annual national competition for Bursaries to attract high quality candidates towards a full-time career in the RAF.
 These Bursaries provide financial assistance towards education and developing personal qualities.
 They’re only available for applicants who are currently studying at university.
 The closing date for applications is early December.
 Contact us for further details and to find out if you’re eligible to apply.
+Full details about the University Air Squadrons, their locations and contact details can be found on their website here.

 Students and Undergrads